Dismiss Modal

 Follow-up care

-Follow up with your healthcare provider, or as advised.
+Follow up with your doctor, or as advised.
 If a culture was taken, you may call as directed for the results.
-If you have an STI, follow up with your provider or the public health department for a complete STI screening, including HIV testing.
+If you have an STI, follow up with your doctor or the public health department for a complete STI screening, including HIV testing.
 For more information, contact CDC-INFO at 800-232-4636.

-• Back or belly pain that gets worse
+• Your back or belly pain gets worse.

-• New discharge from the urethra, vagina, or penis
+• You have new discharge from the urethra, vagina, or penis.

-• Painful lumps (lymph nodes) in the groin
+• You have painful lumps (lymph nodes) in your groin.

-• Testicle pain or swelling of the scrotum
+• You have testicle pain or swelling of the scrotum.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.